hyperjumptech/whatsapp-business-sender/README.md

 **_loginUser_**

-  The method to run login-user endpoint in the Whatsapp Business API postman :
+  The method to run login-user endpoint in the Whatsapp Business API :

   - baseURL : Whatsapp business api server host
   - creds : Whatsapp business user credentials, consist of username and password